Walela Nehanda

 Walela Nehanda is a Black non-binary writer, cultural worker, cancer & stem cell transplant survivor, and mental health advocate from Los Angeles, California.

 In 2020, Nehanda was featured on the 26th Annual Out100 list.
 In 2022, they were chosen to be a Zoeglossia fellow.

-Nehanda's book, Bless the Blood, will be released in spring 2024 through Penguin Random House.
+Nehanda's book, Bless the Blood, was released in the United States in February 2024, through Penguin Random House.

 Early life

 Mental health struggles and advocacy

 As a teenager, Nehanda volunteered at a crisis hotline for people contemplating suicide.

 Nehanda struggled with self-harm growing up as a way of coping with overwhelming feelings of anger and hurt.
 They began getting tattoos as a way to cover scarification, which eventually evolved into a way for them to express themself, their art, and their activism.

 Name selection

 Nehanda used to go by the name, KiNG.
 They got the name from a freestyle rap they did including the line "ain't no queen when I can rule like a king."

-Walela means ‘hummingbird’ and Nehanda received the name from an elder during a rite of passage.
-They chose the last name "Nehanda" after Nehanda Charwe Nyakasikana, out of admiration for Nyakasikana's struggle during Chimurenga against British colonization.
+Walela received the name from an elder during a rite of passage.
+They chose the last name "Nehanda" after Nehanda Abiodun and Nehanda Charwe Nyakasikana, out of admiration for Nyakasikana's struggle during Chimurenga against British colonization.